Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## TargetSpeed View
-Implemented for a specific use case of a friend - mainly give you a target speed based on the current slope.
+Implemented for a specific use case of a friend - mainly to give you a target speed based on the current slope.

 ## Climb View
 The Details about the [Climb are described in a separate section of this manual](./3300-climb.html#view)